pgsleepy/ultimatexr.io-1/content/docs/programming-guide/architecture-uxrcomponent.md

 These singleton components will be covered in the [next](/docs/programming-guide/architecture-singletons) section.

-## Relevant Properties
+## Base Functionality

-Besides all the enumeration properties, `UxrComponent` also offers additional useful functionality accessible through properties:
+`UxrComponent` offers useful functionality that will be inherited:

 ### `UniqueId`